navipartner/npcore-partners/Documentation/public/entertainment/ticket/reference/ticket_bom.md

 # Ticket BOM (reference guide)

-In this administrative section, the entire sales department of Business Central is joined with the Entertainment part, i.e. this is where the ticket admission schedule lines are connected to the Item entity (by joining the **Item No.** with the created **Admission Code**).
-This topic contains the most important fields and options that should be defined in the **Ticket BOM** administrative section:
+In this administrative section, the entire sales department of Business Central is joined with the Entertainment part, i.e. this is where the ticket admission schedule lines are connected to the Item entities (by joining the **Item No.** with the created **Admission Code**).
+All individual tickets stored in the database are listed here, and it's possible to configure them by adding more details or attaching specific behaviors to them.

 | Field Name      | Description |
 | ----------- | ----------- |